remotelabz/remotelabz-docs/docs/developers/front/code.md

 on the worker, we receive a request to `/test12` So, with ttyd, we have to `ttyd -b /test12 -p 35422 command`.

 If you add a route to https and use ttyd with cert, it's doesn't work.

+# Yarn

+Each time you modify Javascript or ReactJS, you need to do a `yarn encore dev` All JS code is in the asset directory.

+# ReactJS

+Version 16.8 minimum because some script uses Hooks (https://fr.reactjs.org/docs/hooks-state.html).
+All codes are not translate to use Hooks.